Long-term prediction intervals with many covariates: Methods: Construction of prediction intervals

 \subsection{High dimensional regression}

 Consider the high dimensional regression situation i.e. $p \gg n$.
 Here we use the popular LASSO estimator

 with the penalty coefficient $\lambda$.
-Then we get p.i.'s (\ref{eq:pi}) with $\bm{\hat{\bm \beta}}$ replaced by the LASSO estimator.
-One of the key contribution of our paper lies in the fact that the intuitive and computationally fast lasso estimator adapts well for the time-aggregated response scenario but still provides theoretical consistency guarantee as we show in Section \ref{sec:high dimension}.
+Then we get PIs (\ref{eq:pi}) with $\bm{\hat{\bm \beta}}$ replaced by the LASSO estimator.
+One of the key contributions of our paper lies in the fact that the intuitive and computationally fast lasso estimator adapts well for the time-aggregated response scenario but still provides theoretical consistency guarantee as we show in Section \ref{sec:high dimension}.